 Molecular testing to help diagnose COVID-19 (test code 39448)

 At Quest, we continue to prioritize molecular testing and TAT for Priority patients.
-As of 8/18/2020, Priority testing parameters have been redefined as hospitalized, long-term care (LTC), and presurgical patients.
+Priority testing parameters are defined as hospitalized, long-term care (LTC), and presurgical patients.

 COVID-19 is unpredictable, and we will continue to monitor the situation closely should changing dynamics affecting demand, supplies, and other factors cause our expectations for turnaround time to slip.